brandonchinn178/hive/README.md

 develop with `ghc`, so just use `stack build` to build and `stack exec hive` to start running the server.

+### GHCJS

+To set up your system to build with ghcjs, run the following steps:

+1. `stack build alex happy` (These executables are needed by GHCJS)
+1. `ghcjs/stack.sh setup` (This step will take a long time the first time)
+1. `ghcjs/stack.sh build --only-dependencies`

 To run stack with `ghcjs`, use the `ghcjs/stack.sh` script.
 To imitate a deployment build, run `ghcjs/build.sh`, which will compile the static files to `build/`.